ilyar/blog/EN/220608_KWPC_presents_GOSH_EVERLOCK.md

 932
 00:38:01,359 --> 00:38:03,119
-it's not about paying for github
+it's not about paying for `GitHub`

 933
 00:38:03,119 --> 00:38:04,960
-developer for github despite the fact
+developer for `GitHub` despite the fact

 934
 00:38:04,960 --> 00:38:07,760